In this post –

 - the sum of benzo(a)pyrene, benzo(a)anthracene, benzo(b)fluoranthene and chrysene – 10 µg/kg

-How do I know if a product is safe to ingest?
+How can consumers know if a product is safe to ingest?

 Unfortunately not every company and laboratory tests for PAHs.
 The only way to know if a product was tested for these chemicals is to check the Certificate of Analysis (COA) and scan the document to be sure that it contains information about PAHs.
 If the COA does not contain any details, that means the product was not tested and should potentially be avoided.

 Currently, there are no legal standards related to PAH testing.
-However by law, all consumable products–regardless of specific requirements–must be safe to ingest.
-That means it’s imperative for responsible laboratories to test hemp and cannabis to be sure it is free from these dangerous chemicals.
+However by law, all consumable products must be safe to ingest.
+That means it’s imperative for responsible companies–especially those based on California, Oregon, or Washington–to test hemp and cannabis to be sure it is free from these dangerous chemicals.
 Brand reputation, cannabis industry success, and consumer health rely on it.

 ACS Laboratory’s testing panel and protocol is compliant with Florida’s Hemp Program.
 ACS meets federal requirements by testing to the standards of Florida, the strictest state.
 The compliance panel consists of: Cannabinoid Potency, Pesticides, Residual Solvents (unless its flower), heavy metals, mycotoxins, moisture, microbiology.
 Contact ACS today.